DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/scrolling/mode.md

     If the rows take time to be loaded and rendered, they display gray boxes.
 [Rendering optimization](/concepts/05%20UI%20Components/DataGrid/10%20Enhance%20Performance%20on%20Large%20Datasets/030%20Rendering%20Optimization.md '/Documentation/Guide/UI_Components/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization') can reduce rendering time and remove the gray boxes.
 Alternatively, you can disable the **scrolling**.[renderAsync](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/scrolling/renderAsync.md '{basewidgetpath}/Configuration/scrolling/#renderAsync') property, but this can impact performance.

 - **Infinite**
 Each next page is loaded once the scrollbar reaches the end of its scale.
 In this mode, users scroll data gradually from the first to the last page.
-Row selection in **infinite** scroll mode with Shift+Click does not work in the following cases:
+Row selection in **infinite** and **virtual** scroll mode with Shift+Click does not work in the following cases:
     - Deferred selection is enabled.
     - Rows grouping is enabled.
-    - The [allowSelectAll](Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/selection/#allowSelectAll) property is disabled.
+    - The [allowSelectAll](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/selection/#allowSelectAll) property is set to **false**.

     [note] Set the **grouping**.[allowCollapsing](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/grouping/allowCollapsing.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#allowCollapsing') property to **false** when using infinite scrolling in conjunction with grouping.